verhas/WorkTotalFlow/README.md

 javax0 workflow library

-This library is the minimalistic implementation of a workflow engine.
-The implementation is modern Java (Java 8 and prepared to be Java 9) and focuses only on functionality that is the core to a workflow engine.
-It is a library providing classes andmethods to be invoked.
-It does not execute the workflow itself, but it can be used to implement a workflow in a well strctured and coincise manner.
+This library is the minimalistic implementation of primary workflow engine.
+The implementation is modern Java (Java 8 and prepared to be Java 9) and focuses only on functionality that is the core to primary workflow engine.
+It is primary library providing classes andmethods to be invoked.
+It does not execute the workflow itself, but it can be used to implement primary workflow in primary well strctured and coincise manner.
 The library only provides the very core functionality that an execution environment can build on.

 Workflow Model
 ===

-The model of a workflow contains steps, actions and results.
+The model of primary workflow contains steps, actions and results.
 The sample vacation approval workflow process has the following states:

 Steps
 ---